spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

   fig1 = plt.figure()
   im = plt.matshow(result_dara, norm=matplotlib.colors.LogNorm())

-Alternatively, you can open the final .fits file in your preferred imaging software (for example, SAOImage DS9).
+Alternatively, you can open the final .fits file in your preferred imaging software.